Is Copytrack.com a Scam or a Useful Tool Against Copyright Theft?

 Does Copytrack ask for proof of ownership?

-I did see that they would ask him to provide proof of sales history for a number.
-Which means there is some evidence provided on request.
-This makes me wonder if maybe Copytrack’s part in dealing with claims for Wenn is also automated or handled by an outsourced party.
-Because users like Jermery are highly likely to file legitimate complaints.
+Jermey said they asked him to provide proof of sales history to justify the requested amount.
+This means that some evidence was provided on request.
+At least by him, but maybe not by clients like Wenn that have massive libraries of images likely leading to numerous claims every day, and the records of sales are not required for the sake of profit.
+I wonder if Copytrack’s part in dealing with claims for Wenn is automated or handled by an outsourced party.
+Users like Jermery are highly likely to file legitimate complaints and are likely required to provide a sales history.
 Not handling those could cut into Copytrack’s profit.
 On the other hand, Wenn is not cost-effective to deal with, with the high volume of false positives.
 I wager that there is a low-cost method just for Wenn claims; I likely would need to wait out my last claim to see it.

-While Jermey addresses many of my questions.
-This was a review from 2022, so things can change.
-I will have to document my own experience at some time.
+While Jermey addresses many of my questions, this was a review from 2022, so things can change.
+I will have to document my own experience at some point.
 I will likely revisit Jermery and other reviewers’ posts to compare my experience.
+However, based on the problems Jermey outlined (time-consuming false positives, most claims closed without resolution, and sending documentation), the negatives outweigh the positives of their offering.
+Plus, they don’t seem equipped for profits earned with the stolen images.
+Never mind their hostile actions towards innocent parties caused by clients like Wenn selecting a false positive.
+I personally would look for a better solution.

 For the complete timeline of my experience with Copytrack/WENN Rights International Ltd, Click Here.